tenstorrent/tt-metal/models/demos/t3000/falcon40b/README.md

 ## Details

-This model picks up certain configs and weights from huggingface pretrained model.
+- **Weight caching**: This model picks up certain configs and weights from huggingface pretrained model.
 The default model weights are the `tiiuae/falcon-40b-instruct` version from huggingface.
 The first time you run the model, weights are downloaded, pre-processed, and stored on your machine.
 This might take a few hours.
 The second time you run the model on your machine, the weights are being read from cached files on your machine and it will be faster.
+- **Max Context Length**: The maximum context/sequence length for the demo is currently limited to 128 tokens.
+Support for context length 2048 is in testing.
+- **Batch Size**: Currently only a batch size of 32 is supported.
+- **Token Generation Scheme**: The model will first run in prefill mode on the input sequences to fill the KV cache and then in decode mode to generate the output tokens.